Travel to the Florida Keys and Key West

 Major Airlines (and codeshare partners) Serving Key West

 - EYW — Key West International Airport — Visitors can fly to Key West International Airport via connections or direct flights from a host of Florida cities.
 The airport offers a host of ground transportation options, including local shuttle buses and rental cars.
 Getting around Key West is fun and easy!
 Taxis and Key West Transit buses serve Key West International and are conveniently located curb side at the terminal.

 - FLL — Ft.
 Lauderdale-Hollywood International

-- MTH — Florida Keys Marathon Airport — Visitors can now fly into Florida Keys Marathon Airport aboard on-demand small charter aircraft.
+- MTH — Florida Keys Marathon International Airport — Visitors can now fly into Florida Keys Marathon International Airport aboard on-demand small charter aircraft.
 Ground transportation is available in Marathon including airport shuttle buses, taxis and rental cars.
 General aviation enthusiasts and corporate jet operators will also find plenty of services.